Measuring Sample Quality in Algorithms for Intractable Normalizing Function Problems: Applications

 The Ising model \citep{lenz1920, ising1925} is one of the most famous and important models from statistical physics and provides an approach for modeling binary images.
 For an $r\times s$ lattice $\bx = \{x_{ij}\}$ with binary values $x_{i,j} \in \{-1, 1\}$, where $i, j$ denotes the row and column, the Ising model with a parameter $\theta \in (0,1)$ has likelihood

 where

 is the sum over all possible products of neighboring elements and imposes spatial dependence.
 A larger value for the dependence parameter $\theta$ produces stronger interactions among neighboring observations.
-Calculation of the normalizing function $c(\theta)$ requires summation over all $2^{rs}$ possible outcomes for the model, which is computationally infeasible even for lattices of moderate size.
+Calculation of the normalising function $c(\theta)$ requires summation over all $2^{rs}$ possible outcomes for the model, which is computationally infeasible even for lattices of moderate size.
 We carried out our simulation using perfect sampling \citep{propp1996} on a $30 \times 30$ lattice with the parameter setting $\theta=0.2$, which represents moderate dependence.

-For this example we consider two algorithms: (1) \citet{Liang2016}'s adaptive exchange (AEX) algorithm, which is asymptotically exact, and (2) \citet{Liang2010}'s double Metropolis--Hastings (DMH) algorithm, which is asymptotically inexact.
-The AEX algorithm runs two chains simultaneously: an auxiliary chain and a target chain.
-The auxiliary chain simulates a sample from a set of distributions, $\{h(\bx \mid \bth^{(1)})/c(\bth^{(1)}), \dots, h(\bx \mid \bth^{(d)})/c(\bth^{(d)})\}$, where $\bth^{(1)}, \dots, \bth^{(d)}$ are predetermined particles over the parameter space, and stores the generated sample at each iteration.
-The target chain generates a posterior sample via the exchange algorithm \citep{murray2006}, where an auxiliary variable $\by$ is sampled from the cumulative samples in the auxiliary chain instead of exact sampling of $\by$.
+For this example we consider ALR, AEX, and DMH algorithms described in Section~\ref{sec:intractable normalizing functions}.
+The ALR and AEX algorithms are asymptotically exact.
 The DMH algorithm is asymptotically inexact but was found to be very efficient in terms of effective sample size per unit time and is applicable for doubly intractable problems with higher parameter dimension.
-DMH replaces the exact sampling of $\by$ in the exchange algorithm with a standard Metropolis--Hastings algorithm, an ``inner sampler,'' at each iteration.
-To find appropriate values for the tuning parameters of the algorithms, we generate multiple chains from each algorithm with different choices of the tuning parameters.
-We implement AEX with different numbers $d$ of particles, where particles are selected from fractional DMH, which is DMH with a larger acceptance probability.
-The choice of the other tuning parameters follows \citet{Park2018}.
+To find appropriate values for the tuning parameters of the algorithms, we generate multiple chains from each algorithm with different choices of tuning parameters.
+The performance of ALR and AEX depends heavily on the set of particles.
+A sufficiently large number $d$ of particles is required to cover the important region of the parameter space.
+Selecting a suitable value of $d$ is difficult because said value varies across models or across datasets for a given model.
+The choices for the other tuning parameters are rather well studied and good heuristics exist.
+We implement ALR and AEX with different numbers $d$ of particles.
+We choose values for the other tuning parameters according to \citet{Park2018}.
+To obtain the particles, we used fractional DMH, which is DMH with a larger acceptance probability, and a short run of DMH with a single cycle of (inner) Gibbs updates for AEX and ALR, respectively.
 We implement DMH with different numbers $m$ of (inner) Gibbs updates.
 We use a uniform prior with range $[0,1]$ for $\theta$.
-All algorithms were run for 100,000 iterations.